aylancOnur/socket.io-chat-app/README.md

 ## 💻 Installation <a name="installation">

 <a href="https://nodejs.org/en/" target="_blank">Node.JS</a> must be installed on your computer to run this project.
-First, you need to run the server-side  Projeyi bilgisayarınıza indirdiğinizde önce sunucu (server-side) tarafını sonra istemci (client-side) tarafını çalıştırmanız gerekmektedir.
+You need to run the server-side first and then need to run client-side when you download the file to your computer.

 **For installation of the server-side:**